Kihau/File-Loader/README.md

 # File Loader
 Simple C# program created to copy and override any type of files
 ## Informations
-- Program  automaticaly saves either destination path and added files after beeing closed
+- Program  automatically saves either destination path and added files after beeing closed
 - Program saves data to file named "fdata.xml"
 ## How to use
 1. Set destination path by clicking the "Set destination" button and select a folder